MrPrattASH/Robotics-II-Circuit-Python/learning_modules/physical_component_tutorials/servo_motors/ContinuousRotationalServos.md

 * forward: Throttle set to 1.0 (max forward speed).
 * stop: Throttle set to 0.0 (stop).
+    * Note: You may notice that your servo doesn't actually stop here.
+We need to calibrate our stop positions.
+More on this below.
 * reverse: Throttle set to -1.0 (max reverse speed).

 You can set the throttle to any value between -1.0 and 1.0: